Seoul represents the futuristic race South Korea has run over the past years.

 The city was mostly flattened after the Korean War, the pace at which this city has been undergoing development since then is similar to those of Chinese cities.

 The few historical buildings that survived the war are now surrounded by modern skyscrapers.
 Seoul expanded enormously over the years and now houses almost 12 million people.
 It borders Incheon in the West and Bukhansan National Park in the North.

-In this Seoul travel blog post, we share a complete Seoul itinerary for 3 to 7 days.
+In this Seoul travel blog post, we share an epic Seoul itinerary for 3 to 7 days.

 There is a really good chance that this post contains affiliate links.
 If you click one of them, we may receive a small commission (for which we are deeply grateful) at no extra cost to you.

 If you want to score cheap flights to Seoul, click here.